Finding Your Way into GeoIgnite 2026: Which Experience Is Right for You?

 This free pass provides access to the Quebec Geospatial Forum, the Canadian Geospatial and Geomatics Forum, and the OGC Canada Forum.
 It offers a meaningful opportunity to take part in discussions around national geospatial priorities, standards, and collaboration across government, industry, and academia.

+The OGC Canada Forum is also one of the key national venues for discussion on geospatial standards and collaboration.
 For those interested in policy, strategy, and the future direction of Canada’s geospatial ecosystem, this is one of the most important parts of the week.
 There is also a separate networking lunch option for those who want additional time to continue the discussion and connect with participants from across the country.

 A More Flexible GeoIgnite